 Review of research and theory in child development from birth through age 12 as it relates to issues of curriculum, teaching, and learning.
-The course will address issues of atypical development, multicultural influences on development, and the effects of gender, ethic, racial, ad class differences on child development.
+The course will address issues of atypical development, multicultural influences on development, and the effects of gender, ethnic, racial, and class differences on child development.
 Relationships between family, community, and school are addressed.
-Appropriate field experiences constitute part of this course.
+No formal field experience, but a field project may be required.

-EST 222 Adolescent Development
+EST 222 Adolescent Development 3

-Review of research and theory in child development from age 12 through age 18 as it relates to issues of curriculum, teaching, and learning.
+Review of research and theory in adolescent development from age 12 through age 18 as it relates to issues of curriculum, teaching, and learning.
 The course will address issues of atypical development, multicultural influences on development, and the effects of gender, ethic, racial, and class differences on adolescent development.
 Relationships between family, community, and school are addressed.
-Appropriate field experiences constitute part of this course.
+No formal field experience, but a field project may be required.